jack0son/woke-dapp/@woke/wact/README.md

 encountered by the service.

-This helps achieve fault tolerance, particularly when some components of the system have many or random failure modes.
-It also clearly delineates error handling from the domain logic, separating control flow into two coexistent
+This helps achieve fault tolerance, particularly when some components of the system have many or random failure modes - perhaps an unreliable data source or buggy dependency.
+It also clearly delineates error handling from the domain logic, separating control flow into two coexistent architectures:
-architectures:

 1. **Domain**: Message oriented services - _Flat structure_
 2. **Fault management**: Supervision tree - _Hierarchical structure_

-In other words, the system does its job by passing messages among several encapsulated modules, and manages failure by structuring these modules into a top-down tree of execution contexts in which each node may defer to its parent to make decisions about faults.
+In other words, the system _*does its job*_ by passing messages among several encapsulated modules, and _*manages failure*_ by structuring these modules into a tree of execution contexts in which each node may defer to its parent to make decisions about faults (supervision policy).

+Supervision policies can be easily shared between different services for common failure patterns such as API rate-limits or excessive runtime.

 By confining faults to a supervision context it becomes much easier to model and manage failure scenarios.
-System intent is clearer as domain logic is less interleaved with error handling.
+System intent is also clearer as domain logic is less interleaved with error handling.
 Read more at [The Reactive Manifesto](https://www.reactivemanifesto.org/).